The “wc” Command in Linux [15 Practical Examples]

 Note: In the above syntax OPTION and File are enclosed by a square bracket and followed by 3 dots representing that multiple options and file names can be provided at the same time.

-The wc command in Linux comes with a bunch of options, and different option serves different purpose.
-You can check those from the manual page by yourself.
-Type the command below:
+The wc command in Linux comes with a bunch of options, and different option serves a different purpose.
+You can check those from the manual page by yourself by typing the command below:

 man wc